MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### Giga ETH

-​	The RTL8211F chip supports 10/100/1000M network transfer rate and communicates with the MAC layer of the Zynq7000 PS system via the RGMII interface.
-It supports MDI/MDX adaptation, multiple speed adaptation, master/slave adaptation and MDIO bus support for PHY register management.
+​	The RTL8211F chip supports a 10/100/1000M network transfer rate and communicates with the MAC layer of the Zynq7000 PS system via the RGMII interface.
+It also supports MDI/MDX adaptation, multiple speed adaptation, master/slave adaptation, and MDIO bus support for PHY register management.

 ### USB Host

-​	The USB2.0 transceiver on-board is the USB3320C-EZK, which is supports the ULPI standard interface.
+​	The USB 2.0 transceiver on-board is the USB3320C-EZK, which supports the ULPI standard interface.
 It's connected with ZYNQ's bus interface to enable high-speed USB2.0 Host mode data communications.

 ![](./Z7-NANO_Reference_Manual.assets/USB_HOST.png)